The last time I was wondering on how to restrict program memory

 Every program represented by a process has its own private and isolated from other processes virtual address space.
 Length of address space is bound by CPU address bus width, e.g. for 32 bit CPU it's 232 which is 4 GiB.

-a virtual memory allocations.
-That allocated virtual memory are mapped to
+are virtual memory allocations.
+That allocated virtual memory is mapped to

-lazy mode.
-It means that whenever process asks for some amount of memory kernel
+a lazy mode.
+It means that whenever process asks for some amount of memory

-will satisfy this request immediately, but will not do actual allocation - in
+kernel will satisfy this request immediately, but will not do actual

-this case we say that virtual memory page is not mapped (to physical page
+allocation - in this case, we say that virtual memory page is not mapped (to

-frame).
-Whenever such unmapped page is accessed (for example it's written)
+physical page frame).
+Whenever such unmapped page is accessed (for example it's

-"page fault" exception that kernel will handle by mapping virtual memory page to
+generate the "page fault" exception that kernel will handle by mapping virtual

-a physical page frame.
-From now on page is mapped and writing by virtual
+memory page to a physical page frame.
+From now on the page is mapped and

 As you can see kernel can do a pretty good job in distributing data between RAM

 and disk, so it's very natural to exploit this facility in our task.
 When we do